SaintFenix/Caverns-of-the-Vaal/CONTRIBUTING.md

 **1.** **Because this is mostly a narrative work by myself [SaintFenix](https://github.com/SaintFenix), I don't want to get anyone's hopes up that a Pull Request will necessarily be accepted just because there is a lot of work in it.
 For this reason a Pull Request should be submitted first with an outline of proposed changes, and if they sound well and good, It'll be marked provisional.**

-**2.** **Once Marked Provisional, the user may continue work until completed, and once completed it will be fully evaluated.**
+**2.** **Once Marked Provisional, the user may continue work until completed, and once completed it will be fully evaluated.
+This can be either writing, Art or both.**

 **3.** **Once the evaluation is complete, I will merge it into the mainline.**

-Once enough changes have been made, I'll arbitrarily decide to release either a point release or a new Edition.
+Once enough changes have been made from various pull requests, I'll arbitrarily decide to release either a point release or a new Edition.

 If a pull request is submitted without reading this or going through the process, it will have a much larger chance of being declined.